 COVID Flex Hours

-Effective March 29, 2021, California introduced a requirement for employers to provide employees with up to 80 hours of COVID-19 Supplemental Paid Sick Leave for a variety of COVID-19-related purposes (2021 CA COVID-19 SPSL).
-Stanford's COVID Flex Hours Policy, as revised, fully meets the requirements of this new law and additionally provides for up to 24 hours of paid time to benefits-eligible employees for self-care.
+Effective February 19, 2022, California introduced a requirement for employers to provide employees with COVID-19 Supplemental Paid Sick Leave for a variety of COVID-19-related purposes (2022 CA COVID-19 SPSL).

 For further details about eligibility and qualifying uses, please see the COVID Flex Hours policy page.